 Breakfast and lunch are to be eaten in designated areas only.
 Lunch and breakfast times vary by school.
 Students will be notified of their assigned breakfast and lunch times on the first day of school.
 Students will use their ID number for breakfast and lunch purchases.
-Students may purchase meals at school or bring a prepared meal from home.
+Students may also bring a prepared meal from home.
 Milk will be available for purchase to supplement meals brought from home.